jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 - H.265 (Jellyfin clients have limited support)
 - AV1 (new in Jellyfin v10.9, supported by most modern browsers)

-For decoding support, the more codecs the better.
-However, there are only a few codecs that media is commonly available in.
-The most important one to look for is HEVC 10bit decoding support, as it can be very demanding on the CPU to decode.
+A greater number of codecs is desirable for decoding support.
+With that said, media is generally available in a small number of codecs.
+The most important one to look for is HEVC 10bit decoding support, as decoding can be CPU intensive.

 #### Intel Graphics